iTanuj/Project-5/README.md

 Neighborhood Map Project for Udacity FSND

 ## Use
+1. Download this repo
+2. Extract contents of this zip file to a folder
-Download this repo and open `index.html` file.
+3. Go to that folder and open `index.html`

-## About
+## Attributions
-This is a project for Udacity FSND, implementing use of Google Maps API and a third-party API (Foursquare) to show favourite places of my city.
+- Google Maps API
+- Foursquare API